bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

     (constructor concat "concat")
 ```

-which implies the existence of a Rust functioN:
+which implies the existence of a Rust function:

 ```rust